Unity-Technologies/arfoundation-samples/README.md

 ## PlaneOcclusion

 This sample demonstrates basic plane detection, but uses an occlusion shader for the plane's material.
 This makes the plane appear invisible, but virtual objects behind the plane are culled.
-This provides an additional level of realism when, for example, when placing objects on a table.
+This provides an additional level of realism when, for example, placing objects on a table.

 Move the device around until a plane is detected (its edges are still drawn) and then tap on the plane to place/move content.